Cape Verdeans: Diaspora

 Prior to independence in 1975, many thousands of people emigrated from drought-stricken Portuguese Cape Verde, formerly an overseas province of Portugal.
 Because these people arrived using their Portuguese passports, they were registered as Portuguese immigrants by the authorities.
 Today, more Cape Verdeans live abroad than in Cape Verde itself, with significant emigrant Cape Verdean communities in Brazil and in the United States (102,000 of Cape Verdeans descent in the U.S., with a major concentration on the New England coast from Providence, Rhode Island, to New Bedford, Massachusetts).

 In 2008, Portugal's National Statistics Institute estimated that there were 68,145 Cape Verdeans who legally resided in Portugal.
 This made up "15.7% of all foreign nationals living legally in the country."

 Languages

-Cape Verde's official language is Portuguese.
-It is the language of instruction and government.
+Cape Verde's official language is Portuguese, but Cape Verdean Creole is more often used in everyday conversation.

-Cape Verdean Creole is used colloquially, and is the mother tongue of virtually all Cape Verdeans.
-Cape Verdean Creole or Kriolu is a Portuguese-based creole, on a dialect continuum, that came from Guinea-Bissau Creole.
-There is a substantial body of literature in Creole, especially in the Santiago Creole and the São Vicente Creole.
-Creole has been gaining prestige since the nation's independence from Portugal.
+Cape Verdean Creole is used colloquially and is the mother tongue of virtually all Cape Verdeans.